 Dear Parents and Prospective Students:

-At Northeast Catholic College, we believe that a faithful, Catholic, liberal arts education can be the foundation for a rich life of human flourishing.
+At Northeast Catholic College, we believe that the Catholic liberal education we offer will serve as the foundation and wellspring of a rich life of human flourishing.
 It will not only transform the intellect and imagination but will also transform the whole person—what the ancients called paideia—forming the soul and spirit and establishing the best path to professional success.
-We know that the education we offer prepares our graduates to embody and communicate the divine gifts of truth, goodness, and beauty that will renew and transform our nation and the world.
+We know that the education we offer prepares our graduates to embody and communicate the gifts and Wisdom that will renew and transform our nation and the world.
 Our young people have the capacity for greatness and we order our efforts to bring this greatness to life.

 But what makes Northeast Catholic College unique?

-We combine fidelity to the Magisterium with a rigorous Great Books core curriculum and majors in Theology, Politics, Philosophy, Literature, and the Great Books.
+We integrate the best of a great books curriculum with classic majors in Theology, Politics, Philosophy, and Literature, complemented by the sacred fine arts.
 Our curriculum draws its strength and coherence from the Catholic intellectual tradition as it has developed over two millennia and at the same time prepares our graduates—through their intellectual and spiritual formation—to lead and meet the needs of society and the Church of the twenty-first century.
 And we do this within a culture animated by fidelity to the Church and her traditions.

 Career Pathways Program

 We educate and equip our students in the classroom and co-curricular activities but also prepare them, through our Career Pathways Program, to fulfill their vocations in their postgraduate lives.
-Through internships, pre-professional programs, mentors, professional seminars, resume and interview coaching, and special speakers, students are prepared to thrive professionally and vocationally as they carry out the mission that God has entrusted to them.
+Through internships, our New York Experience, pre-professional programs, mentors, professional seminars, resume and interview coaching, and special speakers, students are prepared to thrive professionally and vocationally as they carry out the mission that God has entrusted to them.

 The education we offer at the College is not for the faint of heart: the journey to freedom—intellectual and spiritual freedom—is arduous.
 But no one at the College undertakes this journey alone.
 The students, the faculty, and the larger community of the College support one another within and outside the classroom, seeking to become fully human and fully free.